RESOURCES

 FAQs

-No. Create React App is deprecated.
-Use Vite for client-side apps or Next.js for SSR applications.
+No. Create React App was officially deprecated in February 2025.
+Use Vite for client-side apps or Next.js for server-rendered applications.

 Is Databrain suitable for large enterprises?